sheldonhull/sheldonhull.hugo/content/blog/2017-08-29-a-not-so-waterlogged-texan-tuesday.md

 slug: "a-not-so-waterlogged-texan-tuesday"
 ---

-> info "Updated: 2017-08 1:30pm Wednesday"
+{{% premonition type="warning" title="Updated: 2017-08 1:30pm Wednesday" %}}
-> Better than expected, we are looking to be back in our house Thursday.
+Better than expected, we are looking to be back in our house Thursday.
 Apparently some SUV's are just starting to gain access.
 Don't want to risk it so giving it a little extra time.
 That's much better than I expected at beginning of this whole situation!

-> Relief efforts mentioned at bottom are underway at nwvineyard.com so if you are looking to help the Tomball/Northwest Houston area that's one place to help or find out how to help.
+Relief efforts mentioned at bottom are underway at nwvineyard.com so if you are looking to help the Tomball/Northwest Houston area that's one place to help or find out how to help.
+{{% /premonition %}}

 # Original Post